Sbaah/onlineDictinary/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Hosting
+Hosting is done on Firebase.
+- Run `ng build`
+- Then `firebase deploy`
+- More infomation about the steps to take can be found at `https://www.positronx.io/deploy-angular-app-to-production-with-firebase-hosting/`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.